-Never double dip – A bigmistake therapists often make when waxing a clientis the temptation to ‘double dip’.
+A big mistake therapists often make when waxing a client is the temptation to ‘double-dip’.
 Double dipping is the act in which a therapist uses a spatula once to apply wax to a client, and then reuses the same spatula to apply more wax to the client later on.
 This is deemed as extremely unhygienic, as the ‘clean’ wax in the pot, becomes contaminated with the bacteria, hair and even blood from the client which has remained on the spatula.

-Keeping your hands clean – Therapists should always wash their hands with a liquid soap and water before commencing any treatment.
-We also recommend always wearing disposable latex free gloves to carry out all waxing treatments to ensure both you and your client are hygienically protected between treatments.
+Therapists should always wash their hands with liquid soap and water before commencing any treatment.
+We also recommend always wearing disposable latex-free gloves to carry out all waxing treatments to ensure both you and your client are hygienically protected between treatments.

-Protecting and cleaning the client’s skin – Pre-wax lotions and pre-wax cleansers should always be used to reduce micro-organisms on the surface of the client’s skin both prior to their waxing treatment, and throughout the treatment.
-We recommend the Sienna X 3 step treatment program to cleanse, calm and sooth the skin before and after their treatment, featuring the cleansing gel, soothing oil and cooling crème.
+Pre-wax lotions and pre-wax cleansers should always be used to reduce micro-organisms on the surface of the client’s skin both prior to their waxing treatment, and throughout the treatment.
+We recommend the Sienna X 3 step treatment program to cleanse, calm and soothe the skin before and after their treatment, featuring the cleansing gel, soothing oil and cooling crème.